roboconf/roboconf.github.io/en/user-guide/target-docker.md

 ./karaf
 ```

-The container is now ready to become a docker image; outside docker, keep track of its ID, that will be useful to build the image:
+The container is now ready to become a Docker image.
+Outside docker, keep track of its ID, that will be useful to build the image.

-- use **docker ps** to obtain your container ID.
+- Use **docker ps** to obtain your container ID.
-- then, **docker commit -m "Roboconf-Agent-Image" \<your container ID\> roboconf-agent:some-tag**
+- Then, **docker commit -m "Roboconf-Agent-Image" \<your container ID\> roboconf-agent:some-tag**

-Now, your image is created: retrieve its image ID using **docker images**, and use it as docker.image in the roboconf docker configuration.
+Now, your image is created.
+Retrieve its image ID using **docker images**, and use it as *docker.image* in the Roboconf configuration (**target.properties**).

-## Some docker tips
+## Some Docker Tips

+Here is a reminder of some Docker commands.

 To list docker images:
 **docker images**

 To remove a docker image:
 **docker rmi \<image-ID\>**

 To run interactively a docker image (thus launching a container):
 **docker run -i -v /tmp:/roboconf -t \<image-ID\> /bin/bash**

-(Note: the -v option is used there to share the local /tmp as "/roboconf" in the container: useful tip to exchange files).
+Note: the -v option is used there to share the local "/tmp" as "/roboconf" in the container, which is useful to exchange files.

 To list running docker containers:
 **docker ps** (or, to list them all, "docker ps -a")

 to attach a shell script to a running container:
 **docker exec -ti \<container-ID\> /bin/bash**

 To remove a docker container:
 **docker rm \<container-ID\>**

 To remove all exited containers:
 **docker ps -a | grep Exit | cut -d ' ' -f 1 | xargs docker rm**